 In other words, you can throw a tiny wedding that’s also a bespoke wedding that, while much smaller than normal, is still as glamorous, glitzy, and elegant as any big wedding.
 You can also do it for a fraction of the cost but, if you wish, throw in some big-time perks also that will make it truly special.

-What are the Differences Between a Tiny Wedding, a Minimony a Micro wedding, and an Elopement?
+What are the Differences Between a Tiny Wedding, a Minimony, Micro Wedding Packages Northern California, and an Elopement?

 Let’s be honest, quite a few terms are being thrown around these days to describe a small wedding with a small group in attendance.
 Frankly, the differences between them are sometimes so subtle as to almost be indiscernible, In the interest of setting the record straight, though, we’re going to give you the definition of all four and let you decide which one best fits your dream wedding (if at all).

 A Minimony, as the name (sort of) suggests, is a very small (mini) wedding ceremony that’s usually shared with less than 10 people including you and your sweetie.
 Most consider a minimony a commitment ceremony only, with the true wedding and wedding reception to come in the future.
 For that reason, it’s kept very small and usually doesn’t include as many of the traditional trimmings of a big wedding bash.

 That being said, a minimony can include, for example, a mini wedding cake, a small number of flowers and flower arrangements, and a photographer too, if that’s something you want to include.
 Usually, a minimony is followed by a sequel wedding, which as its name suggests is a bigger, more involved, and more traditional wedding that is planned for sometime in the near-ish future.
 Unlike most elopements, a minimony is usually planned somewhat in advance so that, if a photog and flowers and other ‘extras’ are needed, they can be ordered.